 The king's plan is to force Pulgasari into a tiny-looking cage or else they’ll kill Ami.
 Pulgasari is warned with the simple phrase: “If you go in, something bad will happen.”
 Regardless, he complies and they try to burn him.
 It doesn’t take and he emerges looking bright red.
 Some of the enemies end up in the river and he jumps in as well, boiling the water.
 There’s a lot more, but I think it’s important to note that at this point, the movie feels like it’s just making things up as it goes along.
 The king and general devise a plan to dig a hole and bury Pulgasari.
 This would be fine, but they literally think of the idea and then get attacked a few minutes later.
 Somehow, they’re able to get a gigantic hole dug in no time at all.
 They try to stall the monster by shooting rocket-powered spears at him.
 One even gets in his eye and makes a bloody mess, but he pops it out.
 A worker comes by and tells Fuan the trap is complete.
 Fuan replies, “Really?
 You did well!”
 Even Fuan is genuinely surprised they could dig that hole so quick.

-Pulgasari has a go-for-broke goofiness to it that forgives some of the worst effects.
-I dare say that it could even be seated at the very far end of the Kaiju dinner table.
+Pulgasari has a go-for-broke goofiness that forgives some of its worst effects.
+I dare say it could even be seated at the very far end of the Kaiju dinner table.
+Just make sure you serve extra metal on the side.
 Though Choi Eun-hee would only make a few more cinematic contributions, Shin had filmmaking in his blood.
 His most successful venture would be executive producing and even helming some 3 Ninjas movies, which I’m ashamed to say I most definitely watched when I was a kid.
 In a bizarre twist, Sang-ok Shin sold the Pulgasari story to Sheen Communications, resulting in the 1995 family fantasy The Legend of Galgemeth.
 At least he found a way to profit off of kidnapping and forced servitude.
 Joke’s on them.